BOOST-Creative/docker-server-setup-caddy/readme.md

 To remove access for an SSH key, edit `~/.ssh/authorized_keys` and remove the line containing the key.

-If you want to monitor uptime, check out **[Uptime Kuma](https://github.com/louislam/uptime-kuma)**, but you should run this from a different machine.

 If you're running wordpress sites created via the `boost` command, wp-fail2ban events are logged to `~/server/wp-fail2ban.log`.
 This file is automatically monitored by the fail2ban container, and you can use it to review security related events.
 For example, use `grep "Accepted" ~/server/wp-fail2ban.log` to view succesful logins if you want to whitelist IPs.
 The timestamps in this file are unfortunately locked to GMT.
 If you know how to change the timezone for syslog in Alpine Linux, let me know.

-## boost command

-The command `boost` runs a helper script that allows you to do the following:

-- Start site
-- Stop site
-- Create wordpress site + database
-- Delete site / files
-- Restart site
-- Fix permissions for created wordpress site
-- Add SSH key
-- Start container shell session
-- View status of all Fail2ban jails
-- Unban IP in Fail2ban jail
-- Permanently whitelist IP in Fail2ban

 ## Working with Fail2ban